Blackboard (company): New leadership

 Jay Bhatt succeeded Chasen as CEO of the company in October 2012.
 He was the CEO of Progress Software.
 As CEO of Blackboard, Bhatt combined the company's product portfolio into offerings called "solutions".
 He also restructured the company by market (including North America and International) rather than by product, and consolidated product development and management under new executives.
 It was reported in July 2014 that approximately 500 of Blackboard's 3,000 employees were hired between 2013 and 2014.

 In 2019, Blackboard Inc., announced that Edwin Scholte will be appointed Chief Financial Officer (CFO).

 The company's key focuses under Bhatt's leadership have been: student-driven learning solutions; investing in Blackboard Learn, the company's core product; integrating the company's portfolio of products; and building education service offerings, such as online program management.
 In 2013, the company introduced a platform to host massive open online courses called MOOCs, and it introduced student profiles and databases in 2014.
 Bhatt also changed the company's strategy for acquiring new businesses.
 Rather than purchasing competitors, Bhatt has stated he prefers to acquire companies based on their innovations.

 In July 2014, Bhatt announced multiple product changes, including a redesign of Blackboard's UX to an interface resembling iOS, expanding the deployment options of Blackboard Learn to include public cloud, and improvements to Blackboard's mobile app.

 As of July 2014, Blackboard serves approximately 17,000 schools and organizations.
 It holds the highest share of the education market with 75 percent of colleges and universities and more than half of K-12 districts in the US using its products and services.

 As of September 2014, Blackboard had acquired MyEdu, Perceptis, CardSmith, and Requestec under Bhatt's leadership.
 The acquisitions reflected Bhatt's new acquisition strategy of making investments that serve students and will lead to innovations in Blackboard's core teaching and learning products.

 Bankruptcy

 On September 30, 2025, it was reported that Anthology would be acquired by private equity firms Nexus Group and Oaktree Capital Management under a Chapter 11 bankruptcy reorganization, in which the company filed for bankruptcy that same day.

+In March of 2026, Anthology rebranded back to "Blackboard", relaunching under its previous name.